emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have 4K content. ❌

 ***
+## HollyMovieHD
+### Score: 9/22
+1. Streams load very fast. ✔️
+1. Has 1080p, but can't be changed lower. ⚠️
+1. Good for both new and old content. ✔️
+1. Only 5 sources but does not auto-switch if one fails. ⚠️
+1. Site does not have episode auto-next. ❌
+1. Sites UI is alright but has room for improvement. ⚠️
+1. Site is lacking subtitle features. ❌
+1. Has movies, shows and anime. ✔️
+1. Has no watchlists, continue watching or history. ❌
+1. Site is lacking in terms of content discoverability and sorting. ❌
+1. Site does not have 4K content. ❌

+***
 ## OnionPlay
 ### Score: 8/22
 1. Streams load very fast. ✔️